 - Are knowledgeable about and are able to intelligently discuss the theoretical and practical aspects of the business, creative and legal components of the music industry.

 - Possess the ability to analyze, coordinate, and direct the varied activities of a musical career.

 - Have specialized according to their interests and talents.

-The core of Music Management courses has been designed to synthesize the various elements of the course work from general education, communications, management, and music, while providing the essential information particular to the music and entertainment business.
+The core of Music & Entertainment Industries courses has been designed to synthesize the various elements of the course work from general education, communications, management, and music, while providing the essential information particular to the music and entertainment business.
 Students from any department or school may elect to be involved to the extent of their interests and availabilityof time.
 Internships in the center of the industry are required.

 The program is appropriately based in the Music Department of the School of Arts and Communication.
 The department is a member of the National Association of Schools of Music and for many years has enjoyed a reputation for excellence.

 Our program was recently featured in The Aquarian Weekly.

 - Seven Semesters of private applied music lessons